 A GENERAL GUIDE to HUNTING with

-The Cranwell Bloodhounds [CBH] hunting the Clean Boot, no annual subscription.
+The Cranwell Bloodhounds [CBH] hunt the Clean Boot, no annual subscription.
 We usually ride between September and April on a Sunday afternoon setting off at 12.30 PROMT.
 Details of our outings will be posted on our Facebook page by HONSEC.
 Booking in information and procedure can be found in the FILES section ON FACEBOOK.

 If you are new to the sport, and wish to join us for your first experience of hunting with bloodhounds, it is advisable to attend our early season “ride with hounds” or a Hound Exercise day before committing to a full Hunting day.
 Every horse reacts differently to the hunting environment, the sound of a pack of hounds waiting to chase the Quarry, can prove extremely exciting to some horses and ponies!

 How do I find out about your events?